 Many insurers will only look to cover the common or standard methods of construction usually brick of stone.
-For most customers, this is appropriate and covers exactly what they need.
-However, there are many customers who need specialist cover due to the unusual building materials used in their property construction.
+For most customers, this covers exactly what they need.
+However, there are many customers who need specialist cover due to the unusual building materials used for their property.

 Examples of complicated specialist risks

-If you have plans to conduct a home renovation project, you will need to consider revising your standard home insurance policy to ensure that you are protected from any damages caused by building work.
+If you have plans to conduct a home renovation project, you will need to consider changing from your standard home insurance policy.
+Building work is often not allowed by standard insurers.

 There may be a number of reasons why your home is left unoccupied during the year.
-You may be awaiting a sale or probate, or be planning an extended trip abroad.
-If this is the case, you will need to consider revising your household policy and inform your insurer if your property is vacant for more than 30 consecutive days.
+You may be awaiting a sale or probate, or be planning a long trip abroad.
+If this is the case, you will need to consider swapping your household policy.
+You must inform your insurer if your property is empty for more than 30 days in a row.

-Flat roof properties are deemed to be higher risk due to their susceptibility to damage caused by weather and burglaries.
-When there is a large downpour of snow or rain, there is a tendency for excess water that is not drained from the roof, to pond and cause the roof to sag and eventually leak into the property.
+Flat roofs are more easily damaged by weather and burglaries.
+When there is a lot of snow or rain, there is a tendency for excess water that is not drained from the roof, to pond.
+This causes the roof to sag and eventually leak into the property.

 If subsidence has ever been an issue for your property, you will know that it can cause a number of cracks to appear in the external brickwork and internal plasterwork of your home.
-Properties that suffer subsidence offer require underpinning to ensure its future stability.
-A previously underpinned property can raise alarm bells with most mainstream insurers, with some being reluctant to provide cover at all.
+Properties that suffer subsidence offer need underpinning to make sure it stays stable.
+An underpinned property can raise alarm bells with most mainstream insurers.
+Many will be reluctant to provide cover at all.

-Homes come in all shapes and sizes and whilst it’s good to have a property that is aesthetically and structurally different to the norm, you may experience difficulty obtaining home insurance.
-Insurers are dubious of the structural soundness and materials used during unusual construction.
-Non-standard construction can include examples such as Timber and steel frame properties.
-CoverBuilder also specialises in covering non-standard properties such has Coach Houses.
+Homes come in all shapes and sizes.
+Whilst it’s good to have a property that looks different to the norm, you may have difficulty finding home insurance.
+Insurers are wary of the structural soundness and materials used during unusual construction.
+Non-standard construction can include examples such as timber and steel frame properties.
+CoverBuilder also specialises in covering non-standard properties such as Coach Houses.

 Non-standard buildings insurance